solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 2. WWI sometimes encounters errors while stream processing, and has a difficult time recovering and continuing where they left off if the stream has to stop for any reason.
 What would you recommend for a resilient stream processing solution to reduce errors and prevent lost data?

-   Apache Spark is the de facto standard in Big Data processing that is built to conduct batch, interactive, and real-time processing using the same core engine.
-This gives you the benefit of having a unified framework for processing these varying latencies (speeds) of Big Data, as well as being able to conduct machine learning, deep learning, graph processing, and advanced analytics in one place.
-Spark has become a leader in the data engineering and data science industry due to its ease of use, large ecosystem of tools and libraries, and for the fact that it runs batch and streaming workloads 100x faster than Hadoop on average.
-Azure Databricks provides one of the best options for running Spark on managed clusters in Azure.

    WWI can connect to the Kafka endpoint provided by Event Hubs, directly from a Databricks notebook, and use Spark Structured Streaming to process the data in real-time.
 Azure Key Vault can be used to secure secrets, such as the Kafka and PostgreSQL connection strings and be used as a backing store for a Databricks secret store.
 This will prevent any accidental leakage of these secrets.

    In Structured Streaming, if you enable checkpointing for a streaming query, then you can restart the query after a failure and the restarted query will continue where the failed one left off, while ensuring fault tolerance and data consistency guarantees.
 If you do not have a checkpoint directory, when the streaming job stops, you lose all state around your streaming job and upon restart, you start from scratch.